Degree: Graduate Credential

 Drawing on core concepts from many disciplines including the neurosciences, anthropology, developmental psychology and sociology, the Neurosequential Model™ is an evidence-based framework that brings a neurodevelopmental and trauma-informed approach to educational and clinical settings.
 The NME is not a specific “program” or “intervention.”
 It includes a “capacity-building” process that provides an introduction to important concepts related to how we learn by focusing on how the brain works, develops, changes, and is impacted by developmental adversity including trauma.
 This is what makes this program unique.

-The goals of the Credential are to educate teachers, and other school personnel in basic concepts of neurosequential development and then teach them how to apply this knowledge to the teaching and learning process.
+The goals of the Credential are to educate teachers, mental health professionals, and other school personnel in basic concepts of neurosequential development and then teach them how to apply this knowledge to the teaching and learning process.
 This Credential Program uses everyday behavioral challenges to introduce emerging concepts related to brain functioning, brain development and traumatology in everyday educational settings.

 The University of Colorado Denver’s Neurosequential Model in Education™ (NME) credential will equip school personnel with research-based and neurodevelopmentally- and trauma-informed knowledge and strategies to foster a positive school climate, meet children's developmental needs, and enhance student learning, safety, and well-being.
 Such an approach can also be used as an alternative to exclusionary disciplinary practices.